fortierkids1/KnowledgeBase/Level 2/AdvantageKit.md

-####
+## Success Criteria
-- ???
+- [ ] ???
 Do we need or want this here?
-- Need to find a way to actually use it efficiently in beneficial way
+- [ ] Need to find a way to actually use it efficiently in beneficial way

 #### Goals
 - Understand how to set up Advantagekit